ehlesp/smallab-k8s-pve-guide/G005 - Host configuration 03 ~ LVM storage.md

     132122624 1953525134 1821402511 868.5G
     ~~~

-3. With the previous information you're sure now of where the free space begins and ends, and also its size (868.5 GiB in my case).
-Now you can create a new partition, type `n` as the command:
+3. With the previous information now you are sure of where the free space begins and ends, and also its size (868.5 GiB in this guide's case).
+Knowing this you can create a new partition by typing `n` as the command to do so:

     ~~~sh
     Command (m for help): n